Contents

 On some routers, you can simply drag and drop different traffic types, like gaming, video streaming and bulk downloads, to create a list in order of priority.

 You may also be able to prioritise by device.
-To do this, you’ll need the static IP address or MAC (not Mac) address associated with your specific console/computer/phone.
+To do this, you’ll need the static IP address or MAC address associated with your specific console/computer/phone.

 To find your static IP on Windows, open up the command prompt and type “ipconfig”.
 Hit enter, and look for “IPv4 address”.